Federally funded research and development centers: History

 Since the 1960s, private businesses in the U.S. have provided an increasing share of funding for research and development, as direct federal funding waned.

-During World War II scientists, engineers, mathematicians, and other specialists became part of the massive United States war effort—leading to evolutions in radar, aircraft, computing and the development of nuclear weapons through the Manhattan Project.
+During World War II, scientists, engineers, mathematicians, and other specialists became part of the massive United States war effort—leading to evolutions in radar, aircraft, computing, and the development of nuclear weapons through the Manhattan Project.
 The end of armed conflict did not end the need for organized research and development in support of the government.

 As the Cold War became the new reality, government officials and their scientific advisors advanced the idea of a systematic approach to research, development, and acquisitions—one independent of the ups and downs of the marketplace and free of the restrictions on civil service.
 From this idea arose the concept of FFRDCs—private entities that would work almost exclusively on behalf of the government—free of organizational conflicts of interest and with a stable workforce of highly trained technical talent.

 The U.S. Air Force created the first FFRDC, the RAND Corporation, in 1947.
 Others grew directly out of their wartime roles.
-For example, MIT Lincoln Laboratory, founded in 1951, originated as the Radiation Laboratory at MIT, and the Navy's Operation Research Group evolved into the Center for Naval Analyses.
+For example, MIT Lincoln Laboratory, founded in 1951, originated as the Radiation Laboratory at MIT, and the Navy's Operations Research Group evolved into the Center for Naval Analyses.
 The first FFRDCs served the Department of Defense.
 Since then, other government organizations have sponsored FFRDCs to meet their specific needs.
 In 1969, the number of FFRDCs peaked at 74.